Why get involved in research?

 If you are planning on, or even just thinking about, applying to a master’s program or any type of graduate school, then two things you will undoubtedly need are research experience and reference letters.
 Working in a university laboratory can provide you with both: you will gain experience in basic laboratory techniques and you will be able to meet professors who will then know you well enough to write you a reference letter, and, if the opportunity presents itself, you could be an author on a research paper.

 Most undergraduate students working on research will likely be preparing cultures/samples, setting up experiments and general lab maintenance.
-This will give you experience with basic techniques and procedures that will prepare you in your future research endeavors.
+This will give you experience with basic techniques and procedures that will prepare you in your future research endeavours.

 There are several ways to get started in research during your undergraduate studies: